Open Water Swimming / Pool Events · Workflow guide

 Identical swim caps creating ambiguity

-Why it's hard: Many swimmers in the same event wear identical cap colors.
-If you have 8 swimmers in pink caps and the number isn't readable, you can't distinguish #23 from #47 visually.
+Why it's hard.
+Many swimmers in the same event wear identical cap colors.
+If you have eight swimmers in pink caps and the number isn't readable, you can't distinguish #23 from #47 visually.

-How AI helps: RaceTagger reads the number when visible.
-For ambiguous photos, you use cap color + heat/lane assignment + timing (early in race vs late) to manually identify the correct swimmer.
+How we handle it.
+RaceTagger reads and matches the number when it's visible.
+For ambiguous photos, you use cap color + heat/lane assignment + timing (early in the race vs late) to identify the correct swimmer.

 hard